 Like Hamlet Guido makes a film within a film, if I may so put it.

 Like Hamlet, he lifts his inner torment above the others, and resorts to irony when he deals with them, and indeed with himself.
-Each is understood, in his respective world, by no one.
+Each of them is understood, in his respective world, by no one.

 Like Hamlet Guido is haunted by his father, who climbs out of the grave and complains about the accommodations.
 “How’s my son doing?” he asks Guido’s producer, but the producer just shakes his head.